lbryio/lbry.tech/documents/contribute.md

 A bug is a _demonstrable problem_ that is caused by the code in the repository.
 Good bug reports are extremely helpful - thank you!
 Guidelines for bug reports:

 1. **Identify the correct repo**.
-See [ecosystem overview](#ecosystem-overview).
+See [repository overview](#repository-overview).
 While it's okay if you get this wrong, it's a big help to us if you get it right.
 2. **Check if the issue exists**.
 Please do a quick search to see if the issue has been reported (or fixed), including closed tickets.
 3. **Follow the instructions** - When you open an issue inside of GitHub, each repo contains a template for how to create a good bug report.
 Santa _loves_ people who follow it.